anatolyefimov/bem-info-libs/bem-components/v2/touch-pad.docs/button/button.en.md

 # button

-The `button` block is used for different types of buttons creation.
-It allows you to manage size, sate, content and appearance of a button.
+`button` block is used to manage size, state, content and appearance of a button.

-## Button use cases

-* button – is used to create the majority of web inteface buttons.
-Used by default.
-* link-button – a button that provides link functionality.
-Must have a mandatory modifier `type` with `link` value.
-* action button – a button designed to send data to the server (submit).
-Must be always located inside a form.
-Sets `type` modifier with `submit` value in BEMJSON to create an action button.

-## Valid block's attributes
+## Custom fields of a block

-Valid block's attributes could be specified in corresponding fields of block's BEMJSON file:
+The following custom fields could be specified in BEMJSON declaration of the block:

 <table>
     <tr>
-        <th>Attributes</th>
+        <th>Custom field name</th>
         <th>Type</th>
         <th>Description</th>
     </tr>